coderefinery/presentations/ahm.md

 - Dynamic project leader(s) chosen by the community

 - We will need legal support and organizational support in becoming independent

-### Budget: 0.5-1 FTE from NeIC, rest is in-kind

-- It can only work when both team member(s) and their organization want this

 ---